Émile Nelligan: Biography

 Nelligan was born in Montreal on December 24, 1879, at 602, rue de La Gauchetière (Annuaire Lovell's de 1879).
 He was the first son of David Nelligan, who arrived in Quebec from Dublin, Ireland at the age of 12.
 His mother was Émilie Amanda Hudon, from Rimouski, Quebec.
 He had two sisters, Béatrice and Gertrude.

 A follower of Symbolism, he produced poetry profoundly influenced by Octave Crémazie, Louis Fréchette, Charles Baudelaire, Paul Verlaine, Georges Rodenbach, Maurice Rollinat and Edgar Allan Poe.
 A precocious talent like Arthur Rimbaud, he published his first poems in Montreal at the age of 16.

 In 1899, Nelligan began to exhibit odd behavior.
 He was said to have loudly recited poetry to passing strangers and slept in chapels.
 He was also experiencing hallucinations and he attempted suicide.
 He was committed to a mental hospital at the request of his parents.
 There he was diagnosed with dementia praecox (now more commonly referred to as schizophrenia).
 He did not write any poetry after being hospitalized.

 At the time, rumor and speculation suggested that he went insane because of the vast cultural and language differences between his mother and father.
 In recent years, however, a number of literary critics have theorized that Nelligan may have been gay.
-Some of these sources allege that he became mentally ill due to inner conflict between his sexual orientation and his Catholic Faith, while others suggest that he was never insane at all, but was involuntarily committed to the asylum by his family to escape the stigma of his alleged sexual orientation.
+Some of these sources allege that he became mentally ill due to inner conflict between his sexual orientation and his Catholic faith, while others suggest that he was never insane at all, but was dishonestly committed to the asylum by his family to escape the stigma of his alleged sexual orientation.
 No biographical sources published during Nelligan's lifetime contain any confirmed record of Nelligan having had any sexual or romantic relationships with either men or women, although some posthumous biographers have suggested that he may have been the lover of poet Arthur de Bussières.
 Within the École littéraire de Montréal circle with which both Nelligan and Bussières were associated, it was believed that Nelligan was confined to the asylum because his mother discovered him and Bussières in bed together, although this allegation was not widely publicized until the late 20th century and remains unproven.
 Conversely, the 1991 biographical film Nelligan depicts Nelligan as a celibate bisexual, portraying him as sexually ambivalent in the face of romantic attractions to both Bussières and feminist activist Idola Saint-Jean, and implying that his mother attempted to commit incest with him.